Sanoj32/Netflix-Clone/README.md

 Netflix clone project by Brad on Youtube.
 Conflict should appear here.
+Edited by conflict 1 branch.